00-00-00-11/ghost-1/README.md

 - From there, go to `web/` and open `settings.py`.
 - Go down to the `DATABASES` option.
 - Edit the user to be your postgres user.
 - Run `psql` in your terminal once you have postgres installed, and then run `CREATE DATABASE ghostsite OWNER name;` with name being your postgres user.
+This will create the database that the website will use.
 - Run `python3 manage.py migrate` and then run `python3 manage.py runserver` and the webserver should be up and running.
-- For more information on how to get the postgres database setup, refer to [this](https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/) website tutorial.
+- For more information on how to get the postgres database setup, refer to [this](https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/) tutorial.
+Reach out to me if you have any other problems and I will do my best to troubleshoot them.

 Congrats!
 You now have a self hosted version of Ghost and Ghost Assistant!